Politico Owner's CEO Praised Climate Change in Private Texts

-The German CEO of European publishing giant and Politico owner Alex Springer SE is defending himself after messages of his were published in which he praised climate change and compared the COVID pandemic response to the rise of Adolph Hitler and the Nazis in the 1930s.
+The German CEO of European publishing giant and Politico owner Axel Springer SE is defending himself after messages of his were published in which he praised climate change and compared the COVID pandemic response to the rise of Adolf Hitler and the Nazis in the 1930s.

 “Articles of mine published over four decades show the way I think,” Döpfner said Thursday in the statement.
 “I let myself be taken to account for every published word.
 But out-of-context fragments of texts and conversations cannot be held up as my ‘true way of thinking.'”